randomshortcuts/keyboard-shortcut-directory/README.md

 ### Why?

-Used to power cmdspace.io
+Currently used to power [cmdspace.io](https://www.cmdspace.io).

 ## Formatting

-keyboard-shortcuts uses a standardized, abbreviated format so that shortcuts are easy to type.
-All characters should be lowercase.
+keyboard-shortcut-directory uses a standardized, abbreviated format so that shortcuts are easy to type.

-Shortcuts are organized into groups.

 ### Keys